Alire

 --get

-Set and Unset global configuration instead of the local one--builtins-doc
+Set and Unset global settings instead of the local one--builtins-doc

-Will set a configuration option with the key my_option
+Will set a setting option with the key my_option

 and the string